carlosug/rse-training-collection/courses.md

 ## Requirements:
 Little knowledge on command-line interface with Unix Shell.
 It is required to know how to navigate, create, edit, visualise and append command output to a file via Unix Shell.
 Software carpentry 2 and 3 content is desired.

-## Foundations:
+## Family root:
-Based on Coderefinery lessons
+Coderefinery lessons

 ## Level:
 Essentials (foundational skills)